As Nepali sherpa families cremate Everest victims, anger grows

 Ed Marzec, a 67-year old climber who was at the base camp, told Reuters that 350 of the sherpas had voted to suspend their work helping climbers on Everest, although this could not be independently verified.

-The government has announced an immediate payment of $400 (238.14 pounds) to the victims' families to cover funeral costs.
+The government has announced an immediate payment of $400 to the victims' families to cover funeral costs.

 But there is no provision for compensation for sherpas who are hired by international expeditions to carry gear, and in the past these groups have provided financial assistance on their own in the case of accidents.